Trehalose: properties, sources, biosynthesis, role, and digestion

 Due to its low chemical reactivity, it does not readily interact with other molecules present in the cell, such as proteins, DNA or RNA.[8]

-Its high hydrophilicity allows it to form strong hydrogen bonds with water, bonds that are stronger than the water-water bonds; and, although other disaccharides can displace water, its hydration number is greater than that of the other disaccharides.
+Its high hydrophilicity allows it to form strong hydrogen bonds with water, which are stronger than the water-water bonds.
+Moreover, although other disaccharides can displace water, trehalose has a greater hydration number compared to other disaccharides.
 Its low chemical reactivity and high hydrophilicity allow it to be compatible with cellular metabolism even at high concentrations.[18]

-The flexibility of the α-(1→1) glycosidic bond, greater than the flexibility of glycosidic bond of other disaccharides, allows trehalose to conform with the polar groups of the molecules easily.[8]
+The flexibility of the α-(1→1) glycosidic bond, greater than the flexibility of glycosidic bond of other disaccharides, allows trehalose to esily conform to the polar groups of the molecules.[8]

 The strong resistance of the α-(1→1) glycosidic bond to cleavage by glucosidases and acid hydrolysis is also important.[24]